 Director of Academic Support

 Helps create student academic plans to assist in managing a student’s hectic schedule.
-The Achievement Center provides tools and resources for student success.
+The Library and Student Support Center provides tools and resources for student success.
 Appointments can be made by walking in and scheduling an appointment.

 Students are able to meet with one of the professional staff members that are part of the Student Wellness team.
 The Student Wellness staff members are able to address student veterans’ needs.